ITGC audit checklist: 6 controls you need to address

 Access to IT systems and services is generally provided to all employees, but not all employees need access to all resources.
 Access privileges are usually coordinated by HR and IT based on job responsibilities.

-System resource access is granted using single-factor -- an employee ID -- or, in most cases, two-factor authentication, such as an ID and unique password.
-Biometric authentication -- using a thumbprint reader, for example -- is another effective way to authenticate users.
-Windows Active Directory is often used to authenticate users.
-Administrators can also use techniques such as single sign-on to provide access to multiple applications and platforms.
+System resource access is granted using single-factor -- an employee ID -- or, in most cases, two-factor authentication, such as an ID and a unique password.
+Biometric authentication -- using a thumbprint reader, for example -- is another effective way to verify users.
+Multifactor authentication is increasingly the norm for access control, requiring users to provide two or more independent credentials before being granted access.

-Examples of additional logical security controls are the following:
+Examples of additional logical security controls include the following:

-- providing access to system resources for new employees after they are approved by HR and an email noting that approval is received by IT;
+- Providing access to system resources for new employees after HR approval and an email noting that approval has been received by IT.

-- deleting access credentials for terminated employees within 15 minutes of notification by HR; and
+- Deleting access credentials for terminated employees within 15 minutes of notification by HR.

 Control 3.
 Change management

-Having a well-structured change management function, which often includes a change review committee, ensures all IT infrastructure changes are examined, tested, documented and approved before entering production.
-Lack of a change management function can mean deploying a system that damages the firm's reputation and potentially puts the entire organization at risk.
+A well-structured change management function, which often includes a change review committee, ensures all IT infrastructure changes are examined, tested, documented and approved before entering production.
+Lack of change management can result in the deployment of a system that damages the company's reputation and potentially puts the entire organization at risk.
 This is especially true with patch management, which must be carefully controlled so patches perform as expected and are monitored and regularly reviewed.

-Examples of additional change management controls are the following:
+Examples of additional change management controls include the following:

-- segregating test and production environments, with the test environment used to validate changes and patches; and
+- Segregating test and production environments, using the test environment to validate changes and patches.

 Control 4.
 Backup and recovery

-Examples of additional backup and recovery controls are the following:
+Examples of additional backup and recovery controls include the following:

 Control 5.
 Incident management

-Examples of additional incident management controls are the following:
+Examples of additional incident management controls include the following:

 Control 6.
 Information security

-Examples of additional information security controls are the following:
+Examples of additional information security controls include the following:

-- performing penetration testing twice a year to check for vulnerabilities; and
+- Performing penetration testing twice a year to check for vulnerabilities.

 Performing the ITGC audit